polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

  * **lognormal**: [loc, scale]
  * **qlognormal**: [loc, scale]

-You can check all the options available on the [matrix section reference](/references/polyaxonfile-yaml-specification/hptuning/#matrix).
+You can check all the options available in the [matrix section reference](/references/polyaxonfile-yaml-specification/hptuning/#matrix).

 To make sure that the Polyaxon file is valid, and creates multiple values for `lr`, we can run the following